BinitaWorkspace/Demo_Project/README.md

 # Bugs Found

+1. Most Important thing is I have noticed a HYDRATION ERROR where the server rendered html does not match the client side react tree.
+Its seen in console as Uncaught Minified React error #423 or #418 what is the result of this error: 1. content flickers Happening
+                                  2. Layout shifts
+                                  3. COnsole Error
+                                  4. Broken Interactivity

-1. I have observed is sometime when the automation scripts run the country of residence changes to United States though it should be Australia.
+2. I have observed is sometime when the automation scripts run the country of residence changes to United States though it should be Australia.
 May be its a glitch because I tried to replicate it manually but could not replicate the bug.
+Now the cause may be the Hydration error.